ayyubgithub/CMOS-INVERTER-Design-and-Analysis-using-tsmc-180nm/README.md

 Let’s understand the important parameters of a CMOS inverter using its VTC curve:

 VOH – This is the highest output voltage when the output is logic ‘1’.
 VOL – This is the lowest output voltage when the output is logic ‘0’.
 VIH – This is the highest input voltage that the inverter still sees as logic ‘0’.
 VIL – This is the lowest input voltage that the inverter sees as logic ‘1’.
 Vth – This is the threshold voltage or switching point of the inverter.
 We already found it to be 0.903V from the VTC curve.
 These five parameters are very important to understand how well an inverter performs.
 You can locate all of them on the VTC curve.

-👉 Note: For the inverter to have the best noise margins, the threshold voltage (Vth) should ideally be at VDD/2.